CW3E/mclimate_tool_cw3e/README.md

 ---

-This repository runs calculations and plots for the GFS Mclimate Tool.
-Plot types include IVT Mclimate and Freezing Level Mclimate for GFS.
+This repository runs calculations and plots for the AR Impact Tool.
+Plot types include IVT M-Climate and Freezing Level M-Climate for GEFS.

 Current capabilities include the Southeast Alaska region.